Akash (missile): Development and history

 The development of the missile began in 1984 as a part of the Integrated Guided Missile Development Programme (IGMDP) with an estimated development cost of ₹300 crore under the directorship of Prahlada Ramarao.

 The Akash Missile Development cost of ₹1000 crore, including the project sanction of ₹600 crore, is 8-10 times lower than the cost of similar system developments in other countries.
 Akash has certain unique characteristics like mobility, all-the-way-powered flight till target interception, multiple target handling, digitally-coded command guidance and fully automatic operation.

 Bharat Electronics, Bangalore is the Nodal Production Agency for the Akash Weapon System and also the production partner of the radar systems.
 Bharat Dynamics Limited (Missile), Larsen & Toubro (Missile and Launcher), Electronics Corporation of India Limited (Command and Control Centre), and Tata Power Company Limited (Launcher) are the other major production partners.

 As of 2008, each missile is expected to have starting costs below ₹2 crore which is less than half the cost of similar Western missiles which usually cost between US$1.2-1.5 million (₹5-6 crore) each.
 It is expected that this cost will further decrease because of the economies of scale achieved as production ramps up.

 For the first time, Akash showed in Exercise Astrashakti 2023 that it could engage four targets at once under command guidance with a single fire unit at a maximum range of about 30 km.
-The targets were divided to attack defense assets from various angles and were approaching from the same direction in a close formation.
+The targets were divided to attack defence assets from various angles and were approaching from the same direction in a close formation.